jonathanking/protein-transformer/README.md

 After successful installation, navigate to the `protein_transformer directory`, where you can train a model with `train.py`.

+Please also modify any `wandb` initialization settings in `train.py` so that they point to your `wandb` project, and not mine :)

-This script takes as arguments a plethora of different architecture and training settings.
-Two positional arguments are required, the training data location and the model name.
+This script takes many different arguments to determine different architecture and training settings.

 #### Example:
 ```